spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/install-the-service-points-cart-checkout-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the following module has been installed:
+Make sure the following module has been installed:

 | MODULE                 | EXPECTED DIRECTORY                       |
 |------------------------|------------------------------------------|